 Who can drive my car with Open Driver Insurance?

-As long as the other driver meets all the requirement criteria imposed by your insurer, you are free to allow anyone to drive your car.
+As long as the other driver meets all the criteria imposed by your insurer, you’re free to allow anyone to drive your car.
 Most of the insurers we work with will have a few requirements in place for the other driver though.
 Some will specify that the other driver has to be aged between 25 and 70 or sometimes even 30 to 70.
-They can also limit the open driving insurance to drivers that had no more than one claim in the past five years or no open claims at present.
+They can also limit the open driving insurance to drivers who have had no more than one claim in the past five years or who have no open claims.

 How does the Open Driver Insurance work?

-At this point you probably wonder what happens in case the other driver had an accident in your vehicle, while covered by the open driving insurance.
-It is quite simple, the level of cover you have on your motor insurance policy simply extends to all the other drivers you allowed to drive your vehicle.
-For instance, if you have a fully comprehensive cover, all its benefits apply to the other driver too.
-Now, that also means that in the eventuality of an accident while driving your vehicle, both the damage and the claim will be under your insurance.
+You might be wondering what happens if the other driver has an accident while covered by open driving insurance.
+It’s straightforward!
+Your motor insurance policy’s level of coverage extends to all drivers you permit to drive your vehicle.
+For example, if you have comprehensive cover, its benefits also apply to the other driver.
+However, this implies that in the event of an accident while driving your vehicle, both the damage and the claim fall under your insurance.

-If you are looking for some of the cheapest car insurance in Ireland to include the Open Driving Insurance option, Insuremycars.ie is offering excellent benefits with all our premiums, just fill out our online quote form and we’ll get back to you in no time.
+Looking for affordable car insurance in Ireland that includes Open Driving Insurance?
+Insuremycars.ie offers great benefits with all our premiums.
+Simply fill out our online quote form, and we’ll get back to you in no time!

 Powered by EverBold SEO Services | Ireland